Kapiainen/Lauhdutin/Readme.md

 - Added `blizzard:<argument>` filter.
 The old `battlenet:<argument>` filter is still available, but has been deprecated and will eventually be removed.
 - Added reversed sorting icons and refactored relevant code.
 - Added sorting icon for score/ranking based sorting when using fuzzy search.
+- Added support for automatically (un)loading banners when skin animations are used and the skin is (not) visible in order to minimize the memory footprint.

 **Version 2.6.0 - 2017/03/15:**
 - Added fuzzy search.